Accepting submissions for issue 3: friend or foe?

 What we’re looking for: Journalism and ethnography that explores our current political climate; original research on desert flora and fauna; the story of the snake you found in your kitchen told through your frantic Google searches asking what to do; text fights you had with your enemies; your food poisoning experience shown through your City Market receipts; a board game that explores good vs. evil designed to be played on the pages of the magazine; optical illusions; fictional stories with wildly unreliable narrators; crush stories and confessions; sculpture that changes as the day’s light does.

-Submissions must be based in the Colorado Plateau.
-We accept any media that can be published in print.
+Writers must be currently based in, or have spent significant time in, the Colorado Plateau region.
+We accept any media that can be published in print: writing, photography, art, what-have-you.

 Red and yellow, kill a fellow.
 Red and black, venom lack.